By Holly Barry, @HJBarry

 Whether you’ve recently graduated from university, looking for a part time job alongside studies, or thinking about the next step in your professional career, your CV needs to be as up to date as possible as you never know what’s around the corner.
 You could be headhunted unexpectedly or find yourself in need of a job last minute.
 If your CV is out of date it can cause a lot of stress trying to get it together in a rush and may lead to silly mistakes.
 Forgetting important information or making grammatical errors can mean the difference between landing your dream job and missing an opportunity.
 So, to ensure that all your hard earned achievements are well documented, it’s time to take note of the nine best ways to enhance your CV.

-A recent study released by The Ladder found that employers spend an average of only 6 seconds looking at a CV!
+Employers spend an average of only 6 seconds looking at a CV!
 It so follows that your CV needs to be succinct and to the point, no more than two pages long.
 The head of Human Resources at Conde Nast also recommends that you avoid adding borders, colours and images to your CV, including images of yourself, in order to maintain professionalism.

 To make your CV as clear as possible you should use headings and bullet points.
 Your layout should be easily digestible and simple to read.
 If in doubt there are a number of free CV templates, designed specifically for the industry you hope to join, available online.
 Ensure that you use good grammar and spelling throughout your CV and keep your sentences concise and snappy.
 Before you send your CV off it’s a good idea to get someone to proofread it.